JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 Because you’re young, you probably think you’re invincible, too, but guys are about twice as likely to suffer from melanoma than women, so it pays to watch out for your hide.
 On a daily basis, look for a moisturizer with at least SPF 15.
 More is better, but can start feeling greasy.

-If you know you’re going to be outside for a while, put on a full body lotion or spray twenty minutes before you head out, and reapply every two hours (or more often if you’re working up a sweat during a Top Gun-style volleyball match).
+If you know you’re going to be outside for a while, apply sunscreen all over, not just to your face.
+Do it twenty minutes before you head out, and reapply every two hours — or more often if you’re working up a sweat during a Top Gun-style volleyball match.

 2. Master a proper shave